casszhao/cass/index.md

 <font color=White>Test</font>
 ## Teaching Experience

+#### Guest lecturer
-Information School, The University of Sheffield, Sheffield
+Department of Computer Science, The University of Sheffield Natural Language Processing

 #### Postgraduate dissertation supervisor
+Information School, The University of Sheffield

 #### Teaching Assistant (for below postgraduate modules)
+Information School, The University of Sheffield

 - INF4002 Introduction to programming
 - INF6027 Introduction to data science